From the airport to the city centre Romania

 Public transport Romania

 The major cities have good-quality, extensively modernized public transport networks, often combining buses, streetcars and trolleys (buses connected to a network of electric wires).
 Bucharest is the only city with a metro.
 Tickets are cheap (24-hour tickets are very attractive).
-They are usually purchased before boarding, from vending machines or at transport company ticket offices.
+Tickets can be purchased from vending machines or at transport company ticket offices.
+It is becoming increasingly common to be able to pay directly on the bus with a contactless credit card.

 There are many international routes, especially to Western Europe, where many Romanians work.
 Foreign or local airlines can take you to Istanbul, Athens or Budapest.